seek-oss/serverless-haskell/README.md

 [AWSLambda](https://hackage.haskell.org/package/serverless-haskell/docs/AWSLambda.html)
 for documentation, including additional options to control the deployment.

+## Testing

+* Haskell code is tested with Stack: `stack test`.
+* JavaScript code is linted with `eslint`.

+### Integration tests

+Integration tests are not run automatically due to the need for an AWS account.
+To run them manually:

+* Get an AWS account and add the access credentials into your shell.
+* Run `./integration-test/run.sh`.
+The exit code indicates success.

 ## Releasing

+* Run the integration tests.
 * Install [bumpversion](https://github.com/peritus/bumpversion): `pip install bumpversion`.
 * Run `bumpversion major|minor|patch`.
 * Run `git push --tags && git push`.